KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 Crafting items
 How do I craft an item?
 You can acquire resources required to craft an item through fractal mining.
 Resources are broadly classified into 3 types Elementals, Catalysts, and Exotics.
-You also need to find artifacts called ‘Blueprints’ that hold the recipe to craft these items.
+You also need to find artifacts called â€˜Blueprintsâ€™ that hold the recipe to craft these items.
-Each ‘Blueprint’ is coded with a recipe that creates an artifact, You can only find out what artifact you can unlock with a ‘Blueprint’ only after you acquire it.
+Each â€˜Blueprintâ€™ is coded with a recipe that creates an artifact, You can only find out what artifact you can unlock with a â€˜Blueprintâ€™ only after you acquire it.
 Once the required resources are available you can craft the item by initiating the craft sequence.
 What are the different resources available for crafting?
 Elementals are the base material for any kind of weapon, mod or artifact.
 It is commonly found and can exhibit the physical and chemical properties of any known element on earth.
 Catalysts are powerful transmuting agents capable of melding the most unlikely elements together.